candrf/School-Projects/README.md

-This is a collection of school projects from BS in CS degree
+This is a collection of various school project from my CS degree.

 CMSC430_Project2 - This is a compiler for a made up programming language written in C++.
 The compiler takes test files as input and performs syntax checks on the language, providing reports of any errors.